Decathlon/tzatziki/tzatziki-spring/README.md

 ## Spring task executor context clean

-By default, the thread pool task executor queue will not be clean between tests.
+By default, the thread pool task executor queue is not be clean between tests.

 If you want to enable the clean between tests: